 Banks are required to hold adequate capital to cover the operational risk they assume.
 Methods with a different level of accuracy are authorised for use when quantifying the capital adequacy for this risk category.
 Although an efficient model is now employed for internal management purposes, the Bank uses the less complex Basic Indicator Approach to calculate the capital required to cover operational risk.
 Bank regulators are critical of the use of models to determine capital coverage requirements.
 At the present time, the bank regulatory authority is revising all the measurement methods for operational risk.
 We are keeping track of developments that pertain to the future Pillar I requirements.
 Under the Basic Indicator Approach employed by the Bank, the average gross earnings from the last three financial years are weighted with a factor of 15%.
-In 2017, the capital required to cover operational risk totalled $\in$ 53.0 million (previous year: $\in$ 50.0 million).
+By the end of 2018, the capital required to cover operational risk totalled € 60.5 million (previous year: € 53.0 million).